Epistimio/orion/docs/src/user/config.rst

 (the file passed with ``--config`` to the hunt command) or with commandline argument ``--exp-max-trials``, then the experiments ``max_trials`` will be updated to 10.
-This make it possible to resume experiments without specifying the whole configuration, because experiment configuration from database is reused, but it also makes it possble to create a new experiment based on a previous one by simply specifying what to change.
+This make it possible to resume experiments without specifying the whole configuration, because experiment configuration from database is reused, but it also makes it possible to create a new experiment based on a previous one by simply specifying what to change.

 **5. Local Configuration**